sammaxfleet/thisorthatpp5/README.md

 5 - To be able to create a Profile and upload your inspiration | Sharing.
 6 - Mobile View & tablet view to be fully responsive.
 7 - Search through the site with Filters
-8 - Save Posts you like & follow,  like.
+8 - Save Posts you like & follow.

 ## SITE OWNER GOAL -